will1410/presentations/itemdashboard.md

 ## Step 2

-My next step is to add some sub-queries that will convert some of the codes into descriptions (i.e. instead of item type = "NVIDEO" staff will item type = "Video"; instead of itemlost = 2, staff will see itemlost = "Lost (more than 45 days overdue)."
+My next step is to add some sub-queries that will convert some of the codes into descriptions (i.e. instead of item type = "NVIDNEW" staff will item type = "Video (new)"; instead of itemlost = 2, staff will see itemlost = "Lost (more than 45 days overdue)."

 If you don't know how to create sub-queries, please check out the video: <a href="https://youtu.be/iRBEvt4nDbU" target="_blank">SQL: Dates and Subqueries</a>